Skip to Content

 Even as their life expectancy continues to exceed that of men, women's life insurance ownership rate lags behind their male counterparts.

 The numbers go the other way when it comes to life expectancy.
-According to 2020 census data, women's life expectancy is 80.5 — compared to 75.1 for men.
+According to information from the Centers for Disease Control, women's life expectancy is 81.1 — compared to 75.8 for men.2 The life insurance gap has persisted for the entire 15 years of the Life Insurance Barometer study.3 Yet life insurance is just as important for women as it is for men.

 When you talk to your female clients, whether they are single or part of a couple, it's important to learn their unique life insurance and estate planning needs.
 Here are five questions to ask to get the conversation going.